Employer Guide & Glossary

 ACA REPORTING: IRS FORMs 1095-B & C

-FORMS 1095-B & C are employee forms and FORM 1094-C is an employer form.
-You can find IRS DEADLINES for completing, distributing to employees, and/or e-filing these forms to the IRS here.
+FORMS 1095-B & C are employee forms and FORM 1094-B & C is an employer form.
+You can find IRS DEADLINES for completing and e-filing these forms to the IRS here.

 FORM 1095-B